gristlabs/grist-help/help/en/docs/col-refs.md

 It would be useful if the dropdown list of city choices were filtered based on the country selected in the **Country: Pop Ranking** column.

-To filter a reference column’s dropdown list, select the reference column then 'Set dropdown condition` in the *creator panel* under the 'Column' tab.
+To filter a reference column’s dropdown list, select the reference column then 'Set dropdown condition' in the *creator panel* under the 'Column' tab.

 *![Set dropdown condition](images/columns/set-dropdown-condition.png)*
 {: .screenshot-half }